Markovate-logo

 It is compatible with multiple operating systems and languages, primarily PHP.

 MySQL GUI’s, such as SQL WorkBench, is used by the client to work with the server side.
 These are lightweight with limited functionality but help navigate and work with MySQL better without knowing the technicalities.
-A point to be noted here is that there is a difference between both MySQL and SQL.
+It’s important to note here that there is a difference between both MySQL and SQL.
 MySQL is a popular RDBMS that uses the domain-specific SQL language to ensure communication between the client and the server.

 MySQL allows users to build plenty of tables that help to store and manipulate data.
 It also aids in defining the relationship between each table.
 Some common SQL queries in MySQL are UPDATE, DROP, SELECT, INSERT INTO.